upvestco/httpsignature-proxy/README.md

 Global Flags:
       --config string   config file (default is $HOME/.httpsignature-proxy.yaml)
 ```

 ## Key generation

+Upvest Investment API supports ECDSA and ed25519 types of private/public key pair.

+## Generate ECDSA key pair

-To generate private key which can be :used with http proxy use this command:
+To generate private key which can be used with http proxy use this command:

 ```sh
 openssl ecparam -name prime256v1 -genkey -noout -out ./ec-priv-key.pem